noxdafox/pebble/doc/index.rst

    .. function:: join(timeout=None)

       Waits for all workers to exit, must not be called before calling either *close()* or *stop()*.
-      If *timeout* is set and some worker is still running after it expired a TimeoutError will be raised, a timeout of 0 will return immediately.
+      If *timeout* is set and some worker is still running after it expired, a TimeoutError will be raised.

       The *join* function must be called only in the main loop.
-Calling it in a concurrent.futures.Future_ callback or in a scheduled function will result in a deadlock.
+Calling it in a pebble.ProcessFuture_ callback will result in a deadlock.

 .. decorator:: pebble.synchronized([lock])